 The girl waves her hand in front of my face.
 “Over here, big boy.
 Let’s talk money.
 You obviously need Mr. Williams and I think ten million is a good starting point for our negotiations.”

 I ignore her.
-“Bucky!
-Explain!”
+“Bucky.
+Explain.”

 “Mr. Stern, you gotta pay attention.
-You can catch up with your friend when we’ve settled on his salary, so why don’t we – hey!
+You can catch up with your friend when we’ve settled on his salary, so why don’t we – hey.
 You can’t—”

 The rest of her sentence is garbled.
 Might have something to do with my hand on her face.
-“Explanation!
-Now!”
+“Explanation.
+Now.”

-“Easy, Rick!”
-Bucky says.
+“Easy, Rick,” Bucky says.
 “She don’t know you, and it was my idea, yeah?
 It was my idea.
 I’m no good with money and she keeps me from going broke, you know?
-I thought it a good idea to get an agreement, you know, up front, ‘cuz we’re backed by Chippers and I say take him for as much as we can get!
+I thought it a good idea to get an agreement, you know, up front, ‘cuz we’re backed by Chippers and I say take him for as much as we can get.
 Never know if we’re gonna make it past the first practice, the clans aren’t exactly dependable, you know?
-I’m sorry!
+I’m sorry.
 Would you please take your hand off her head?
-I seen what you do when you’re really pissed, and I love her face just the way it is!”
+I seen what you do when you’re really pissed, and I love her face just the way it is.”

 “Your idea, eh?”
 I let go of the girl and shake my head.
 This is too much for one day.
 “I can’t believe this shit, Bucky, I just got out of the hospital and you’re out here with your fuck buddy-turned manager—“